 There are two components to a pregnancy and subsequent parental leave: the length of time you can be on a leave of absence and the length of time you will receive income during your leave of absence.
 Based on Employment Insurance regulations and the Employment Standards Act, in some cases entitlement to income may not span the entire duration of the leave.

 The top-up payment for standard leaves is paid according to the following schedule:

-For employees on a term contract, sub plan top-up payments from Ryerson will cease on the end date of their contract unless the contract is extended.
+Sub plan top-up payments from TMU will cease on the end date of an employee's contract.

 Employment insurance details

 The table below outlines the process for initiating pregnancy leave.

 |Contact||Details||When do I contact them?|

 Note: Any additional inquiries that you may have regarding your pregnancy should be directed to HR Client Services.

 Note: A delay in application will delay receiving your benefits.